How to be a social media manager for a small business? My answer is hard work and strategic thinking. Let me tell you how in this post.

 If you want your social media strategy to be a success you have to give the brand a personification.

-You may be thinking, what does it mean to give the brand a personification?
+You may be thinking, in this post about how to be a social media manager for a small business, what does it mean to give the brand a personification?

 It is to give your brand a personality.